skr571999/notes/notes/nodejs.md

 - API - Application Programming Interface
 - REST - Representational state transfer
 - API is a interface through which one application talk to another application.
-- Web Services - are the type of APIs which are accessed through a newtwork Connection
+- Web Services - are the type of APIs which are accessed through a network Connection
 - REST is a software architectural style(or API design Pattern) that defines a set of constraints to be used for creating Web services.
 - Web services that conform to the REST architectural style, called RESTful Web Services.